 E[A]=||B-1⋅x*||||x*||.
 (3)

 Transit time can be considered as forward transit time (FFT) or backward transit time (BTT) (Metzler et al., 2018).
 The FFT is the time a particle would take to travel the system after its arrival at a given time.
 The BTT is the age that a particle has when it leaves the system.
 Therefore, the BTT density distribution (fBTT(y)) describes the probability that a carbon particle has a certain age y when it leaves the system at time t.
-As the aims of this paper concern the age of the carbon when it leaves the system as respired CO2, we will deal here with the BTT only expressed as:
+As our aim concerns the age of the carbon when it leaves the system as respired CO2, we will deal here with the BTT only expressed as:

 fBTT(y)=zT⋅ey⋅B⋅β, y≥0.
 (4)